vishnuvardhan7569/R-D-AI-Assignment/README.md

-# Parametric Curve Fitting – R&D / AI Assignment (R-Standard)
+# Parametric Curve Fitting – R&D / AI Assignment

 This repository estimates the unknown parameters **θ**, **M**, and **X** for a given parametric curve using a dataset of (x, y) points.
 The fitted curve closely matches the provided data across the range **t ∈ (6, 60)**.